DanLindeman/queueman-being/README.md

 Let the move take control...you get the idea.

-Zen Queuedhism
-> You cannot control what move appears to you, only how many of it you queue.
+> You cannot control what move appears to you, only how many of it you queue. ~ Zen Queuedhism

 ## Development Mode